-Also, by evaluating the chart we can confirm that the second page has a much lower click through rate.
+Also, by evaluating the chart we can confirm that the second page has a much lower click-through rate.

-It may seem frustrating to have your page in these positions that offer little return, but in fact we have a great opportunity here to leverage your site’s organic hits.
+It may seem frustrating to have your page in these positions that offer little return, but in fact, we have a great opportunity here to leverage your site’s organic hits.

-This is because, with optimizations for the keyword that the page is ranking and a content update, this page has a lot of potential to rise positions, reaching the first page of Google (if it was in the second) or even in the first positions (if it was already in the first page).
+This is because, with optimizations for the keyword that the page is ranking and a content update, this page has a lot of potentials to rise positions, reaching the first page of Google (if it was in the second) or even in the first positions (if it was already in the first page).

 How to get in the top positions of Google?